 What is the future of Structural Health Monitoring?

-For the results obtained from the analysis of this sub-dataset have to be equivalent as those we would obtain evaluating the original, the operations involved must ensure to preserve the spatial information contained within the input data.
+For the results obtained from the analysis of this sub-dataset to be equivalent to those we would obtain evaluating the original, the operations involved must ensure to preserve the spatial information contained within the input data.

 | Read More: OPSIS: The Smart Solution For Laser Scanning Monitoring |